realh/roxterm/README.md

 ninja -C build pot
 ```

+Its default location is `build/po/messages.pot`.
+You can copy it to the `po`
-You can copy `messages.pot` to create a brand new .po file.
-When the source
+directory and edit it to create a brand new .po file.
+When your edits are
+complete, commit your .po file to git, ignoring the other .po files.
+When an
-strings have been updated, use the `pot-merge` make/ninja target to merge
+upstream updates causes changes to the strings use the `pot-merge` make/ninja
-`messages.pot` with existing .po files.
-Then edit your .po file and commit it;
+target to merge `messages.pot` with existing .po files.
+Then edit your .po file
-ignore the other .po files.
+and commit it again.

 The `po-compile` target compiles .po files into .mo files.
 This is run
 automatically during the overall build process, but the other rules above must